Vikuuu/Vikuuu.github.io/src/content/posts/implementing-sorted-set-in-go.md

 meaning should it only be added the level 0 or to more upper level?
 To do so, we have two ways, firstly we can have a function `coinToss` that will simulate the tossing of coin.
 If we get _HEAD_ we will bump the node a level, we will do so until we get _TAIL_.
-Suppose we added a node, it will first be added to the level 0 (all nodes are required to be added in level 0), then we will toss the coin, if we get the _TAIL_ on the first toss, we will stop there, so the inserted node will only remain in the level 0.
+Suppose we added a node, it will first be added to the level 0 (all nodes are required to be added in level 0).
+Then we will toss the coin, if we get the _TAIL_ on the first toss, we will stop there, so the inserted node will only remain in the level 0.
 Secondly, we can use a function that will generate a random number and then based on that number,